A possible new test of general relativity with Juno: Perspectives for a detection

 \subsection{The Earth's scenario}

-\lb{terra} Moving to the Earth's gravitational field, it may be worth of mentioning that the $\J2 c^{-2}$ effects cannot explain the flyby anomaly \cite{2008PhRvL.100i1102A}.
+\lb{terra} Moving to the Earth's gravitational field, it may be worth of mentioning that the $\J2 c^{-2}$ effects cannot explain the flyby anomaly\footnote{It occurred for artificial probes approaching the Earth along open, unbounded trajectories.} \cite{2008PhRvL.100i1102A}.
 We performed a numerical analysis for the NEAR probe since it was most evident during the flyby of such a spacecraft occurred on 23 January 1998, when the X-Band Doppler apparatus detected an unexplained range-rate shift as large as $\Delta\dot\rho = 13.46\pm 0.01 $ mm s$^{-1}$ \cite{2008PhRvL.100i1102A}.
 We numerically integrated the equations of motion of NEAR with and without the $\J2 c^{-2}$ acceleration starting from the initial conditions of the 1998 flyby.
 The resulting $\J2 c^{-2}$ rang-rate shift was as little as $\approx 10^{-6}$ mm s$^{-1}$.

 A dedicated mission would have more chances, at least in principle.
 As an example, we considered a spacecraft endowed with a Doppler tracking apparatus moving along a highly elliptical ($e=0.79053$) polar orbit characterized by an altitude at the perigee of $h_{\rm min}=300$ km and a maximum geocentric distance as large as $r_{\rm max}=57103.2$ km.
 By numerically integrating its equations of motion in a geocentric equatorial ($\kx=\ky=0,\kz=1$) frame, it turned out that the magnitude of its $\J2 c^{-2}$ range-rate shift, referred to the geocenter, increases at every perigee pass in such a way that at, say, the 25th perigee passage it amounts to $-0.4$ mm s$^{-1}$.